-Born on November 19, 1959 in Dayton, Ohio, aspiring athlete Allison Janney eventually pursued an acting career, earning accolades for roles that would encompass stage, film and television.
+Born on November 19, 1959, in Dayton, Ohio, aspiring athlete Allison Janney eventually pursued an acting career, earning accolades for roles that would encompass stage, film and television.
 She won four Emmys for her part as press secretary C.J.
 Cregg on the acclaimed series The West Wing, and later won additional awards for Masters of Sex and Mom.
-In addition to stage work like A View From the Bridge and 9 to 5, Janney has appeared in scores of films, including American Beauty, The Hours, Juno and Away We Go.
+In addition to stage work like A View From the Bridge and 9 to 5, Janney has appeared in scores of films, including American Beauty, The Hours, Juno, Away We Go and I, Tonya.

 Early Career and Famed Mentorship

 Allison Janney was born on November 19, 1959, in Dayton, Ohio.
 She was an athlete who played field hockey and ran track with aspirations to be a champion figure skater as well, though an accident that badly hurt her legs during her teens prevented her from continuing.
 She went on to attend Kenyon College, graduating in 1982.

 At Kenyon she pursued acting and was able to work with school alum Paul Newman in a play he was directing.
 He and his wife Joanne Woodward provided mentorship to Janney, encouraging her to attend the Neighborhood Playhouse School of the Theatre in New York City.
 Woodward also directed Janney in stage productions.

 Multi-Emmy Winner for 'West Wing'